 Drug tests look for the presence of THC and its associated metabolites.
 The metabolite most drug tests search for is THC-COOH.
 Because the body stores THC in the fat cells, the compound remains in the system for longer.

-Several products claim to help a person rid their body of marijuana traces.
+Several products claim to help a person rid their body of cannabis traces.
 These products take the form of:

 Depending on the type of drug test a person has, detoxes may not be effective.
 For example, detoxes that focus on cleansing the urine may end up producing a contaminated urine sample.